microsoftgraph/microsoft-graph-docs-contrib/concepts/migrate-azure-ad-graph-resource-differences.md

 If a resource is **not** shown in this list, it is already available in the [v1.0 version](/graph/api/overview) of Microsoft Graph, with the same name as in Azure AD Graph.

+> [!NOTE]
-> **NOTE**: Resource type names in Azure AD Graph are Pascal-cased, whereas in Microsoft Graph they are camel-cased.
+> Resource type names in Azure AD Graph are Pascal-cased, whereas in Microsoft Graph they are camel-cased.

 |Azure AD Graph <br>(v1.6) resource |Microsoft Graph<br>resource|Comments|
 |---|---|---|